Biopharma LLC: Social activities

 Biopharma is involved in solving the problem of hemophilia and combating the AIDS epidemic and hepatitis C in Ukraine.

 In 2017, as part of a public-private partnership, Biopharma invested over $3.5 million in the reconstruction and modernization of the Sumy Regional Blood Service Center.
 It is the first blood center in Ukraine certified according to the international standard ISO 9001: 2015.

 In 2017, Biopharma launched an all-Ukrainian social program We do care.
 We are together, aimed at improving the quality of life of patients with hemophilia in Ukraine.
-In the same year, the company provided charitable assistance to medical institutions of Kyiv region in the amount of UAH 1 million.
+In the same year, the company provided charitable assistance to medical institutions of Kyiv Oblast in the amount of ₴1 million.
 The company also intends to build 10 modern donor plasma collection centers throughout Ukraine.

 In March 2018, Biopharma initiated public discussions and held a series of meetings with representatives of the All-Ukrainian Hemophilia Society, the World Hemophilia Federation, and the Children with Hemophilia Charitable Foundation.
 As a result, a Memorandum of Cooperation was concluded and signed, which makes it possible to implement a system of public control over the production of the drug for patients with hemophilia "BioClot A".

 At the end of July 2020, the first Biopharma Plasma center was opened in Cherkasy.
 The company leased the obsolete regional blood center and turned it into a high-tech progressive European institution.
 They installed modern equipment and created the most comfortable conditions for both donors and employees.